-Intake agents are JCW employees or volunteers who are trained to work with victims of abuse.
+Intake agents are JCW employees who are trained to work with victims of abuse.
 An intake agent is the initial point of contact for all victims and other individuals who contact JCW with information about an abuse incident.
 When JCW becomes aware that a child is currently in danger and needs immediate protection, Child Protective Services and/or the police are immediately called.
-In all cases, even when there is no active danger, the intake agent will encourage the victim to report the crime directly to their local police department without delay, without the intervention, mediation, or involvement of a Rabbi, community leader, or any other individual.
+In all cases, even when there is no active danger, JCW staff members will encourage the victim to report the crime directly to their local police department without delay, and without the intervention or mediation of a Rabbi, community leader, or any other individual.
 This applies whether the crime occurred within or beyond the applicable statute of limitations.

-Once the victim’s urgent needs have been met, and a plan is in place to meet their longer term needs, the intake agent will initiate the JCW investigative process at the victim’s discretion.
-This discretion is limited to non-urgent scenarios.
+Once the victim’s urgent needs have been met and a plan is in place to meet their long-term needs, the intake agent will initiate the JCW investigative process at the victim’s discretion.
+(Again, this discretion is limited to non-urgent scenarios).
 An initial interview and preliminary research and fact-checking is conducted.
-Afterward, a file is prepared and marked as ready for an investigator to be assigned.
+The case is then handed over to our investigative team.

 Once a case proceeds past intake and on to the investigative stage, JCW assigns an investigator, who utilizes a wide array of investigative techniques to develop the case and collect evidence, including basic research, background checks, collection and analysis of physical evidence and records, and various forms of surveillance.
 The investigator may also interview and take statements from victims, witnesses, and others of interest to the investigation.

 As mentioned, in all cases, JCW encourages all victims to make a report to the police and pursue criminal prosecution of the alleged abuser.
 In many cases, information and evidence obtained by JCW is provided to law enforcement in order to aid in their investigation and prosecution of a suspected offender.
-JCW has provided invaluable assistance of this nature on many occasions, and law enforcement agencies and prosecuting authorities have often expressed gratitude and support.
 JCW investigators routinely liaise with police sex crimes units, district attorneys, and the FBI.

-Before warning the public of a suspected offender, JCW conducts a thorough case review before an Investigative Committee (IC) consisting of six members whose identities are known only to members of JCW’s Board of Directors and Board of Advisors.
-JCW’s Founder and Co-Founder are not among the members of the IC.
-Any JCW Board member is authorized to confirm the following facts: (a) That this plan accurately describes the member’s understanding of JCW’s policy, (b) that the member possesses a current listing of the 6 Investigative Committee members, (c) that the member is personally acquainted with each of the 6 IC members, (d) that to the best of the member’s knowledge, each of the 6 IC members is a credentialed, experienced with at least five years of experience in their field, and has significant expertise and experience with CSA or a related and relevant area.
+Before warning the public of a suspected offender, JCW conducts a thorough case review before an Investigative Committee (IC) consisting of seven members whose identities are known only to members of JCW’s board of directors and board of advisors.
+JCW’s founder and co-founder are not among the members of the IC.
+Any JCW board member is authorized to confirm the following facts: (a) That this plan accurately describes the member’s understanding of JCW’s policy, (b) that the member possesses a current listing of the seven investigative committee members, (c) that to the best of the member’s knowledge, each of the seven IC members is a credentialed, experienced professional in a relevant field, with at least 15 years of experience in their respective fields, and has significant expertise and experience with CSA.
 Board members are not authorized to confirm or deny their own or any other member’s membership on the IC.

-During a case review, the lead investigator presents a summary of the case history and background, the investigation, its discoveries, and his own conclusions.
+During a case review, a director presents a summary of the case history and background, the investigation, its discoveries, and his own conclusions.
 The Committee is provided with copies of the case files and any evidence exhibits.
-Where necessary, the names of victims are redacted.
-If available, victim statements are sworn and notarized.
-Additionally, and if necessary, victims are made available to the Committee for interviews.
-A unanimous recommendation of the six-member Investigative Committee is required in order to place an individual on the Wall of Shame.
+The names of victims and any identifying information are redacted to protect their privacy, and the name of the alleged abuser is redacted to avoid any potential for bias.
+Additionally, if necessary victims are made available to the Committee for interviews.
+A unanimous recommendation of the seven-member investigative committee is required in order to place an individual on the Wall of Shame.
 If the recommendation is not unanimous, the investigation is closed unless and until new evidence comes to light.